vegaprotocol/specs/protocol/0069-VCBS-validators_chosen_by_stake.md

 }
 ```

-Then result from a successful submission will the generation of a signature bundle made available via a data node.
+Then result from a successful submission will be the generation of a signature bundle made available via a data node.

 A transaction to issue signatures must fail if:
 - the request *does not* correspond to a validator the needs adding/removing from the contract
 - the given chain-id does not belong to any bridge

-Once a validator who needs adding/removing from the contract has been added/removed (or no longer needs to be added or removed) it must not be possible to request more signature bundles for its adding/removable.
+Once a validator who needs adding/removing from the contract has been added/removed (or no longer needs to be added or removed) it must not be possible to request more signature bundles for it.

 All signature bundles for a particular adding/removal event *must* use the same nonce.
 For example if validator `v` is promoted and needs to be added to the contract, when three different parties submit transactions to issue signatures, each of their bundles should use the same nonce.
 This necessary so that ones one bundle has been used, the other 2 are now defunct.